Woopra/node-woopra/README.md

 var woopra = new Woopra('projectKey', options);
 ```

-You can configure the tracker after initialization by calling `config(properties)`
+Alternatively, you can configure the tracker after initialization by calling `config(properties)`

 ```javascript
 woopra.config({